tjgran01/GoodreadsEDA/docs/WRITEUP.md

 Visualizing certain books around the time of their release date did suggest some interesting trends.
 Oftentimes the review scores of a book would begin to dip a few months before the release of a screen adaptation and then spike shortly after the release of the film.
-In the aggregate, however, this trend vanished.
+However, in the aggregate this trend vanished.
 Perhaps there are some similarities in these books that follow this pattern that were not able to be explored via the current dataset, such as genre of the book, or how well the screen adaptation was received.